 WP Rocket is a caching and performance plugin that covers a couple of aspects that can help improve your website’s loading speed and performance.
-With minimal configuration, WP Rocket covers page caching, cache preloading, static files compression and image & videos on request.
-User-friendly dashboard simplifies the use of this plugin, and there are video guides that explain every feature and help you understand what WP Rocket does.
+With minimal configuration, WP Rocket offers page caching, cache preloading, static files compression and image & videos on request.
+Its user-friendly dashboard simplifies the use of this plugin and there are video guides that explain every feature and help you understand what WP Rocket is all about.

 Perfmatters is a handyman for your website.
 It helps you make a ton of smaller performance improvements to your site that can further reduce your site’s HTTP requests and page size.
-With this plugin, you can enable/disable scripts on a per-page/post basis.
+With this plugin, you can enable and disable scripts on a per-page or per-post basis.
 This helps if you have a plugin that loads its scripts everywhere even though you only use it on a few pages.

-A content delivery network or CDN is a system of distributed servers that deliver pages and other web content to a user, based on the geographic locations of the user, the origin of the webpage and the content delivery server.
+A content delivery network or CDN is a system of distributed servers that deliver pages and other web content to a user based on his or her geographic location, the origin of the webpage, and the content delivery server.
 Cloudflare CDN is one of many plugins that utilize CDN, but its strength lies in additional benefits.
 With this plugin, you get additional protection from DDoS attacks, a shared SSL certificate, and an integrated firewall.
 With improved security, you’ll be certain that your website’s performance will not be affected by any type of attack.

 A fast website is a must

-To put it simply, you need a fast website, because the average span of users’ attention is getting smaller every year.
-You need to serve great content without any delay, and for that, you need great WordPress plugins.
+To put it simply, you need a fast website because the average span of users’ attention is getting smaller every year.
+You need to serve great content without any delay, and for that to happen, you need great WordPress plugins.
 Pick them smart and watch as your metrics improve.